mzfr/mzfr.github.io/_posts/2020-01-15-eJPT-experience.md

 date: 2020-01-15 1:38 PM
 ---

 Like every `Infosec enthusiast` I want to do OSCP certification program but when I was reading about it I came across this ceritificate named `eJPT` so I decided to read about it.
-Lot of people recommend `eJPT` as the stepping stone for other bigger certificates like `eCPPT` or `OSPC`.
+Lot of people recommend `eJPT` as the stepping stone for other bigger certificates like `eCPPT` or `OSCP`.

 After reading numerous reviews and blog posts about `eJPT`, I decided to take it.
 The main reason I took this certificate was to gain some confidence for OSCP and also to improve my resume.

 ## PTS Course

-PTS(Penetration testing student) is the course that you have to purchase in order to do get 1 voucher for eJPT certification.
+PTS(Penetration testing student) is the course that you have to purchase in order to get 1 voucher for eJPT certification.
 There are two course plans i.e `full and elite`.
-Full plan have 30 hours of labs + 1 free retake where as elite plan have 60 hours of labs + 3 free retake + 3 black box pentesting.
+Full plan has have 30 hours of labs + 1 free retake where as elite plan have 60 hours of labs + 3 free retake + 3 black box pentesting.

 I(actually my elder brother) payed for the full course, I bought it during the `Black friday` sale at the end of the november so I got a discount of around `100 USD`(~ 7000 INR).
 In total I paid `299.25 USD`(21,184.66 INR).

-Even though I got the course on `11/23/2019` I didn't started until `01/01 2020` mostly because I had my college end semester exams.
+Even though I got the course on `11/23/2019` I didn't start until `01/01 2020` mostly because I had my college end semester exams.

 ## About the course